 How can we avoid this trap?
 We have to live our reality like we would in a Montecarlo Simulator.
 What is that?
 It is a tool that allows us to see all the possible outcomes once a set of variables is taken into account.
 Take for instance this example: we have two individuals, both flipping a coin but with a different degree of probability of succeeding.

 In fact, person A has a 51% chance of winning, while person B has a %49 chance.
 What does it mean?
 It means that at each turn if we flip a coin, Person A will win 51 times out of 100, while Person B will win 49 times out of 100.

 This is not a sure thing in the short term.
 For instance, we make them bet 100 times.
 It may happen that person B will do slightly better compared to person A. Why does it happen?
 This is due to the law of small numbers.
 In short, probability tells us how the world works in the long run.

 In this scenario, we may be tricked to think that person B has a better strategy compared to person A. Yet, person B is doing well out of pure luck!

 If we change the scenario and make them bet 10,000 the incredible will happen.
-In this case person B, would be surely broke, while person A would be doing extremely well.
+In this case, person B would be inevitably broke, while person A would be doing exceptionally well.
 Why?
 This is due to the law of large numbers.

 If in most of the worlds that person is not successful as it is in the “real world” we must deem that person as extremely lucky.
-If we run this simulation in our head through the day we will discover a new incredible reality.
-Things don’t seem as certain and concatenated as they seemed before.
+If we run this simulation in our head through the day, we will discover a new incredible reality.
+Things don’t seem as confident and concatenated as they appeared before.

 Who Will Survive?